📄 Problem-Based SRS

 Step 4: Software Vision

-Detail the software architecture, features, and constraints
+Detail architecture, features, constraints, and technical approach

 Step 5: Functional Requirements (FR)

-Define the HOW - detailed implementation requirements
+Define the HOW - detailed, testable requirements for implementation

 🔄 Development Workflow Integration